briankoser/sfc-listeners-guide/episodes/0203-marvel-tv-on-netflix-and-other-news.md

 What the Frodo: The Rock was cast in a movie called {% work "Seal Team 666" %}

-{% timeLink podcast_file_url, '43:15' %} Sci-Fi Christian Story Time: Don't be Robert Stannick
+{% timeLink {url:podcast_file_url, t:'43:15'} %} Sci-Fi Christian Story Time: Don't be Robert Stannick